Koringa River

-Koringa (also known as Coringa, కోరింగ నది) is a branch of the Godavari River flowing in the East Godavari District of Andhra Pradesh, India.
+Koringa (also known as Coringa, కోరింగ నది) is a branch of the Godavari River flowing in the East Godavari district, Konaseema district, Kakinada districts of Andhra Pradesh, India.

 History

 The river was also historically known as the Coringa, Koringa, Corangi, Coringuy.

 Geography

 The Goutami Godavari is the Eastern branch of the Godavari river, that splits at Vijjeswaram, while the Vasista Godavari is the Western branch.
 Other main branch is Vainateya, which splits at Dowleswaram.
 Tulya, Atreya and Bharadwaja are minor tributaries.